forcedotcom/cli/releasenotes/sfdx/README.md

 These changes are in the Salesforce CLI release candidate.
 We plan to include these changes in next week's official release.
 This list isn't final and is subject to change.

+* NEW: Retrieve more records when running `force:data:soql:query` with the new `--bulk` parameter, which makes the command use Bulk API 2.0 for the SOQL query.
+Bulk API 2.0 has higher limits than the default API used by the command.
+The default maximum number of records returned by the command is 10,000, so use `--bulk` if your SOQL query returns more.
+When using `--bulk`, the command waits 3 minutes by default for the query to complete.
+Use the new `--wait` parameter to specify a different number of minutes to wait, or set it to 0 to immediately return control to the terminal.
+For example, to not wait for the query to complete:

+    `sfdx force:data:soql:query --query <long-query> --bulk --wait 0`

+    But hold on a second; if you don't wait for the query to complete, how do you get the results?
+We thought of that!
+The preceding command displays an ID that you then pass to the new `force:data:soql:bulk:report` command with the `--bulkqueryid` parameter.
+Use the optional `--resultformat` parameter to specify the format of the results, such as `csv` or `json`.
+For example:

+    `sfdx force:dta:soql:bulk:report --bulkqueryid 75000woohoo00XXX --resultformat json`

+    Many thanks to [Colin Casey](https://github.com/colincasey) for contributing part of this cool new feature.
+And to [Doug Ayers](https://github.com/forcedotcom/cli/issues/1223) for requesting it.

 * NEW: The new open-source `force:org:create` command, which lives in the [plugin-org](https://github.com/salesforcecli/plugin-org) plug-in, is now generally available.
 This means that the changes we made to the beta version (`force:org:beta:create`) are now in `force:org:create`.
 The functionality in the _old_ `force:org:create` is now in `force:org:legacy:create`.
 The new command is functionally the same as the old one.
 In the short term, you can use the `force:org:legacy:create` command if you run into issues with the new command.

 * CHANGE: The `force:source:*` commands no longer support these metadata types associated with Connect Center: